aaryanb2/Aaryan-s-Projects-and-Coursework/README.md

 # Aaryan's Projects and Coursework

-This repository contains select machine learning and robotics projects completed as part of my graduate coursework and personal research.
+This repository contains select machine learning and robotics projects.
+These were an extension of my graduate coursework and personal research.

 ## Projects